CandessCorrell/fitness-model/express-server/README.md

 /answers
   - GET
-  - POST
+  - POST (Triggers an INSERT into DB)
     - Must provide a "question_id", "description", "score" and "recommendation" to issue a POST to this route.
+  - PUT (Triggers an UPDATE on existing answer)
+    - Must provide a "question_id", "description", "score" and "recommendation" to issue a PUT to this route.

 /assessments
   - GET